seajayrubynose/cafely-manual/content/manual/ViewingProfiles.md

 # Viewing Profiles

-1. Click on the Profile Button
+1. Go to any product's page.

-2. a
+2. Scroll down to "Ratings & Reviews"

-3. a
+3. Click on a reviewer's name or profile picture

-4. a
+You may now view another user's profile!

 ---